 Refer to the table in Figure 1 and select wire of the specified size and insulation diameter.
 Strip the wire to the length indicated in Figure 1, taking care not to nick or cut wire strands.
-Select an applicable contact and identify the appropriate die assembly according to the wire size markings on the die.
+Select an applicable contact and identify the appropriate crimp section according to the wire size markings on the tool.
 Refer to Figure 3 and proceed as follows:

 - 1. Hold the tool so that the back (wire side) is facing you.
 Squeeze tool handles together and allow them to open fully. - 2.
-Holding the contact by the insulation barrel, insert the contact - mating end first - into the locator slot.
-Position the contact so that the open "U" of the wire and insulation barrels face the top of the tool.
-Make sure the contact butts against the adjustment screw.
-Check that the contact is centered with the die assembly wire and insulation anvils.
-If adjustment is required, refer to Section 5, CONTACT SUPPORT ADJUSTMENT.
+Holding the contact by the mating end, insert the contact insulation barrel first through the front of the tool and into the appropriate crimp section. - 3.
+Position the contact so that the mating end of the contact is on the locator side of the tool, and so that the open "U" of the wire and insulation barrels face the top of the tool.
+Place the contact up into the nest so that the movable locator drops into the slot in the contact.
+Refer to Figure 3.
+Butt the front end of the wire barrel against the movable locator.